Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Torpid mixing of Swendsen-Wang

-We next spell out the argument in more rigor, by introducing the relevant notation which will allow us to expand the previous expectation argument.
+It is useful at this point to give the expressions for the optimal vector $\x_{\alphab}$, when $\alphab$ is a dominant phase.
+Note that a dominant phase $\alphab$ corresponds (via \eqref{jqwe}) to a fixpoint $(R_1,\hdots,R_q)$ of the tree recursions \eqref{kkrtko}.
+The entries of the optimal vector $\x^*=\x_{\alphab}$ are given by

+Indeed, using that $(R_1,\hdots,R_q)$ specify a fixpoint of the tree recursions \eqref{kkrtko}, it can be checked that $\sum_{j}x_{ij}^*=\alpha_i$ for $i\in[q]$, and also that $\x^*$ is a critical point of $g(\x)$.
+By the strict concavity of the function $g_1$, it follows that $\x^{*}$ is the unique optimal vector, as claimed.
+Note that the expressions for $E_\m$ and $E_\u$ in \eqref{eq:monochr} can easily be derived from \eqref{eq:optimalxs} when adapted to the ferromagnetic Potts model.

+We next introduce some relevant notation.
 We first want to capture the contribution of configurations with specific edge empirical distribution.
 To do this, we need the notation $\x_G(\sigma)$ of Section~\ref{sec:defer-prelim} introduced just before the expression for the first moment \eqref{eq:firstmoment}.
-Roughly, for $\sigma\in \Omega$ and $i,j\in [q]$, the $i,j$ entry of $\x_G(\sigma)$ is the fraction of edges in $G$ whose endpoints are colored by $i,j$.
-Note that the exact definition of $\x_G(\sigma)$ is such that the sum of the entries in $\x_G(\sigma)$ is 1, see Section~\ref{sec:defer-prelim} for details.
 For $\x_0\in \triangle_{q^2}$, $\Sigma\subseteq \Omega$, define $Z_G(\Sigma,\x_0)$ as

 Thus, the definition of $Z_G(\Sigma,\x_0)$ restricts the partition function not only to configurations belonging to $\Sigma$, but also to those having edge empirical distribution equal to $\x_0$.
 Now, we further extend this definition to capture that the edge empirical distribution is far from a prescribed vector $\x_0$.
 For $\epsilon>0$, define $Z_G(\Sigma,\x_0,\epsilon)$ as